ajnsit/high-consequence/README.md

-# high-consequence
+# High-Consequence
-Analytics DSL in Haskell
+A DSL for Analytics and Reporting, written in Haskell